nhossain5/Milestone2/README.md

 # If you want to run this locally without Heroku:
 ### Install the packages from requirements.txt in the terminal
 ### Obtain an API KEY from The Movie DB
-1. Create a directory somewhere on your computer called hw6.
-2. In that directory, run `git init` and `heroku create` to set up a Heroku app and git repository.
-3. Run the command to add a database to your app: `heroku addons:create heroku-postgresql:hobby-dev`
-4. Run `heroku config` and copy the database URL into your .env like we did in class.
 ### In your main directory do the following:
 ```
 git init